unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 ### <a name="geo-baselayer"></a> BaseLayer ###

 The BaseLayer parameters use map provider APIs to determine what features to include on the base map.
-In the following example, the Google Maps API is used to define the style of the base map.
+In the following example, the Google Maps API (OpenLayers.Layer.Google) is used to define the style of the base map.

 ```json
 baseLayer = new tiles.BaseLayer({